Video game promotion can appear like a battlefield. Well, it’s no secret: it is!

 Throughout the development of your game, you may create several demos to keep the gamers’ attention and engagement until the final release.

 “Make your customer the hero of your stories”

 One of the most effective communication assets to promote your video game is the Trailer.
 Information consumption habits on the Internet, and in particular on social networks, make video the king medium!
 Internet users are passive and the message can be easily distilled.
 Be careful, however, if the content is not catchy from the start or if it is too long, the viewer will move on to the next content.

 Your Trailer duration should last between 60 and 90 seconds.

 Your trailer should be as effective as possible from start to finish!
-Clearly mention the name of your game early or at the really end of the trailer to get it into people’s minds.
-Propose to your future fans links to follow to quench their new-found thirst to know more about your game (Whishlist, Steam, Newsletter, Website…).
+Clearly mention the name of your game early or at the real end of the trailer to get it into people’s minds.
+Propose to your future fans links to follow to quench their newfound thirst to know more about your game (Wishlist, Steam, Newsletter, Website…).

 Tease the enthusiasm, arouse the envy, ignite the passion and offer to satiate it now.